 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

 I originally posted this recipe back in 2011, when I learned the secret to making a cauliflower pizza crust that isn’t soggy.
-(You need to squeeze out the moisture from the cooked cauliflower before making your crust mixture!)
+(Hint: you need to squeeze out the moisture from the cooked cauliflower before making your crust!)

-Now that we’ve been making this pizza crust for over a decade, I’ve learned some time-saving tricks, like using frozen cauliflower to skip the cooking process.
-Sometimes you can even find frozen riced cauliflower, which will let you skip using the food processor, too.
+Now that we’ve been making this pizza crust for over a decade, I’ve learned some time-saving tricks, like using frozen cauliflower to skip the initial cooking process.
+Sometimes you can even find frozen riced cauliflower, which lets you skip using the food processor.

-Be sure to read all the tips below if you’d like to make a frozen pizza crust that you can use in the future, or if you need to make any substitutions.
+Be sure to read all the tips below if you’d like to make a frozen pizza crust for future use or need to make any substitutions.

 How to Make Cauliflower Pizza Crust

 Preheat the oven to 400ºF and line a large baking sheet with parchment paper.
-If you’re using fresh cauliflower, place the cauliflower florets in a food processor fitted with an S-blade.
+If you’re using fresh cauliflower, place one pound of cauliflower florets in a food processor fitted with an S-blade.
 (Mine is a 12-cup size.)

 Briefly pulse the florets until they have a rice-like texture.